Meet the Team

 At home, Marcia loves to venture out on camping trips and spending time with her young family.

 Ellen is one of the Occupational Therapists here at Tree Tops who joined Tree Tops in August 2017 after graduating from Teesside University.
-She has Level 1 SI and is trained in the Sequential Oral Sensory (SOS) Approach to Feeding ie fussy/picky eaters.
-Ellen is now undertaking Level 2 SI so watch this space!
+She has Level 1 & Level 2 SI and is trained in the Sequential Oral Sensory (SOS) Approach to Feeding ie fussy/picky eaters.

 She first got into occupational therapy after seeing occupational therapists in action from visiting places such as the children’s cancer ward, working as a health care assistant in a secure mental health unit and nursing home, day centre and care farms.